-Experiencing the city through the many different sensory lenses is at the heart of this programme.
+Experiencing the city is at the heart of this programme.
 It presents exciting alternative ways to understand how people live in, respond to, and imagine their cities.
-As cities are densely populated, and as their diversity increases, sensitivity to stimuli (both positive and negative) is increasing too.
-This holds true for all sensory experiences like increased noise, overwhelming smells, and the experience of intense density.
 Urban spaces can be imagined as territories of negotiation.
 Sensory experiences often inspire a strong sense of belonging and might therefore play an important role in the co-creation of space.

-Like other global cities, Amsterdam is constantly growing and changing, with implications for its sensescapes, and thereby, for people’s relationships to the city.
+Like other global cities, Amsterdam is constantly growing and changing, with implications for people’s relationships to the city.
 In this territory of negotiation, where the sense of belonging is at stake, placemaking offers an opportunity – albeit small – to practice the right to the city.

-Dr. Iris van Huis Huis is a sociologist with a PhD in Political Science.
+Dr. Iris van Huis is a sociologist with a PhD in Political Science.
 Iris' work is truly interdisciplinary: her areas of academic interest range from interventions and movements engaging men in conversations regarding intersectional equality, to social work interventions in disadvantaged neighborhoods.
 She also studied resistances to the representation of the Dutch colonial heritage in ethnographic museums and protests against ethnonationalist discourses by artists with refugee backgrounds.
-At the University of Amsterdam she coordinates and lectures an Urban Studies course called Cities and Change as well as a course on Social Policy.
+Iris has taught and coordinated study programmes at the University of Amsterdam, and has previously taught this course in summer 2019.

 Want to get to know more about studying in Amsterdam, and what the urban fabric of sensescapes is like?
 Follow us on social media and join our summer community.
 Get a feel for our summer school vibe and our academic and social community, and learn about studying with us through the eyes of past summer school students.